Description

 - Toys and Perches: Include a variety of toys, puzzles, and perches to keep your parrot mentally stimulated and physically active.

-- Location: Place the cage in a social area of your home where the parrot can interact with the family, but avoid direct sunlight and drafts.
+- Location: Place the cage in a social area of your home where the bird can interact with the family, but avoid direct sunlight and drafts.

 2. Diet

-- A balanced diet is crucial for African Grey Parrots.
+- A balanced diet is crucial.
 Offer a mix of high-quality pellets, fresh fruits, vegetables, and occasional nuts or seeds.

 - Avoid foods that are toxic to birds, such as avocado, chocolate, caffeine, and alcohol.